There’s one sure-fire way to ensure that you both end intercourse in a glow of sensation.

 If you’ve never had an orgasm before, trying to achieve a simultaneous orgasm is like trying to walk before you run.

 If you’ve never driven a car, why would you try driving on the Autobahn?
-Step number one: get yourself to orgasm.
-Both partners need to be responsible for their own arousal and orgasms.
+Step number one: ladies, discover the female orgasm.
+Men, explore the path to ejaculate.
+Both partners need to be responsible for their own arousal during intercourse.

-- You need to be able to communicate where you are in the process between arousal and orgasm.
+You need to be able to communicate where you are in the sexual encounter between arousal and busting off.

 I tend to like using a 10-point scale where 1 is “I’m not aroused at all” and 10 is “I’m coming!
 AHHH!!”

-You need to be able to report for yourself – I’m at a seven, I’m at an eight, I’m at a nine and about to reach orgasm!”
+You need to be able to report for yourself – I’m at a seven, I’m at an eight, I’m at a nine and about to burst!”

-This way, you and your partner have a shared language (aka communication) about where you are and what you need to plan orgasms accordingly.
+This way, you and your partner have a shared language (aka communication) about where you are and what you need to plan stimulation accordingly.

-You don’t need to have perfect orgasmic mastery, but you DO need to have enough body awareness and control in order to gauge when you’re going to orgasm.
-This way, you can speed up or slow down depending on how close your partner is to reaching orgasm.
+You don’t need to have perfect orgasmic mastery, but you DO need to have enough body awareness and control in order to gauge when you’re going to shoot semen, so to speak.
+This way, you can speed up or slow down depending on how close your partner is to climax.

-Adjust what you’re doing – the motion, the position – in order to match your partner in reaching that orgasm at the same time.
-This way, you guys can climb that 10-scale ladder together all the way to the delicious top.
+This way, you guys can have so much fun climbing that 10-scale ladder together all the way to the delicious top.

 It helps if you know your partner well.
 It helps if you know that specific face they make and how they behave when they’re about to orgasm so you can speed up or slow down.

 How does orgasm work?
 We see something, think of something, or feel something that is so arousing that it tips us over the edge.
-If your partner’s orgasm arouses you so much that it just pushes you over the edge, than you’re more likely to reach orgasm when they do.
+If witnessing the female orgasm arouses you so much that it just pushes you over the edge, you’re more likely to reach orgasm when your woman’s had amazing stimulation on her clitoris.
+(Hint, hint.)

-If you’re a woman, focus on what about your man orgasming/ejaculating/coming that turns you on.
+If you’re a woman, focus on what about the aspects of satisfaction that turn you on.
 Maybe it’s the visuals.
+Maybe it’s sperm all over you.
 Maybe it’s the sound he makes.
 Maybe it’s because when he orgasms, it’s because of you, by you, and for you.
 Focus on these things when he’s almost at the point of no return so you can orgasm when he does.

-Men – if what turns you on about your woman reaching orgasm is that YOU did it and made that shit happen, focus on that.
-If it’s the flush of her face or the noises she makes… focus on that.
+Men – if what turns you on about female orgasm is that YOU did it and made that shit happen, focus on that.
+If it’s the blood flow flushing her face or the noises that come out of her mouth… focus on that.

-Many men love seeing between her legs when she orgasms.
+Many men love seeing her vulva when she orgasms.
 Can you get in a position where you can actually see her vagina coming?
 Chances are, this can help push you over the edge at the same time your partner orgasms.

 Sex Coaching for A Better Relationship and Sex Life